openjdk/jdk/src/jdk.jartool/share/man/jar.md

 operation or are required to perform the operation.

-When modules or the components of an application (files, images and sounds) are combined into a single archive, they can be downloaded by a Java agent (such as a browser) in a single HTTP transaction, rather than requiring a new connection for each piece.
+When modules or the components of an application (files, images and sounds) are combined into a single JAR file, they can be downloaded by a Java agent (such as a browser) in a single HTTP transaction, rather than requiring a new connection for each piece.
 This dramatically improves download times.
 The `jar` command also compresses files, which further improves download time.
 The `jar` command